PfinAoF/ProgrammingAssignment2/README.md

 As per request, there are two functions:

-1.  `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.
+1.  `makeCacheMatrix`: This function creates a special "matrix" object that can store (cache) its inverse.
     Once the object is created - e.g. by **testCacheMatrixObject <- makeCacheMatrix(matrix(c(1,2,0,0,5,6,3,8,9),nrow = 3, ncol = 3))**,
      sub function _get_original_matrix_ returns the original matrix - e.g. **testCacheMatrixObject.get_original_matrix()** abd
      sub function _change_original_matrix_ re-sets the original matrix to a new input - e.g. **testCacheMatrixObject.change_original_matrix()** abd